 - The setup of The Dreamstone.
 The Land of Dreams consists of the almost omni powerful Dream Maker and an army of magic crafting Wuts.
 Viltheed consists of the powerful but inactive Zordrak and his incompetent and powerless Urpney army, who were usually reliant on some eccentric gadget of Urpgor's to invade the Land of Dreams, which was usually disposed of easily.
 As such many episodes' tension was reliant on the heroes making the questionable tactic of sending Muggles, Rufus and Amberley to handle everything, and even they usually trounced the Urpneys to the point of Unnecessary Roughness.

-- Wile E Coyote And Road Runner cartoons are built around this concept, with the smart, but horribly unlucky coyote being thoroughly overmatched by the super fast, equally smart, and ungodly fortunate Road Runner.
-Physics itself was always on the Road Runner's side, meaning Wile E's schemes were doomed from the start.
-A large part of this was, of course, because in the words of Chuck Jones "The audience's sympathy but always remain with the coyote."
+- Wile E. Coyote and the Road Runner cartoons are built around this concept, with the smart, but horribly unlucky coyote being thoroughly overmatched by the super fast, equally smart, and ungodly fortunate Road Runner.
+Physics itself is always on the Road Runner's side, meaning Wile E's schemes are doomed from the start.
+A large part of this is, of course, because in the words of Chuck Jones "The audience's sympathy but always remain with the coyote."

 - Sylvester the Cat and Tweety Bird.
 While Sylvester certainly isn't weaker than Tweety, he's no match for Granny or Hector and has to find ways to sneak past them in order to get at the bird.
 That's without getting into his fights with Speedy Gonzales or Hippity Hopper.

-- The title character from Samurai Jack is the greatest warrior on the entire planet, frequently having hoards of villains coming at him at once, and beating them soundly.
-Despite ruling the entire world, Aku actually has to constantly hide his lair around the world to avoid Jack, because he always loses any encounter between them.
+- The title character from Samurai Jack is the greatest warrior on the entire planet, frequently having hordes of villains coming at him at once, and beating them soundly.
+Despite ruling the entire world and virtually being a god, Aku actually has to constantly hide his lair around the world to avoid Jack, because he always loses any encounter between them.